Ryzen 7 5700X vs Ryzen 7 PRO 5845

 So, is Ryzen 7 5700X better than Ryzen 7 PRO 5845?

 Yes.
-Ryzen 7 5700X is the better overall CPU here.
-You are getting a 12.2% average FPS lead across 50 shared CPU game tests in our data, 2.1% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Ryzen 7 5700X is the better all-around CPU here.
+It gives you a 12.2% average FPS lead across 50 shared CPU game tests in our data, 2.1% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 7 5700X is the better pick here.
+If gaming is the priority, Ryzen 7 5700X is the better pick.
 According to our tests, it delivers 12.2% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 5700X is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 5700X is the stronger fit.
 You are getting 2.1% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 5700X is the smarter buy today.
-Ryzen 7 5700X is $1 cheaper on MSRP at $299 MSRP versus $300 MSRP, and it gives you a 12.2% average FPS lead across 50 shared CPU game tests in our data.
-It is also 2.5% better value on MSRP (89.0 vs 86.8 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 7 5700X is the better buy right now.
+Ryzen 7 5700X comes in $1 cheaper on MSRP at $299 MSRP versus $300 MSRP, and it still gives you a 12.2% average FPS lead across 50 shared CPU game tests in our data.
+It is also 2.5% better value on MSRP (89.0 vs 86.8 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?